Glashtyn

 Glashtyn (Manx English: glashtin, glashtan [ˈɡlaʃθən] or glashan; glashtin or glashtyn [ˈɡlaʃtʲənʲ]) is a legendary creature from Manx folklore.

-The glashtin is said to be a goblin that appears out of its aquatic habitat, to come in contact with the island folk; others claim it takes the shape of a colt, or equate it to the water horse known locally as cabyll-ushtey.
+The glashtin is said to be a goblin that appears out of its aquatic habitat, to come in contact with the island folk; others claim it takes the shape of a colt, or equate it to the water horse known locally as cabbyl-ushtey.
 Yet another source claims the glashtin was a water-bull (tarroo-ushtey in Manx), half-bovine and half-equine.